-Achieving centimeter-level accuracy by combining RTK technology and u-blox GNSS expertise.
+Achieving cm-level accuracy by combining RTK technology and deep expertise in GNSS.

-> High precision positioning can be achieved by combining Global Navigation Satellite Systems (GNSS), such as GPS, GLONASS, Galileo and BeiDou, with Real Time Kinematics (RTK) technology.
+High precision positioning can be achieved by combining global navigation satellite systems (GNSS), such as GPS, GLONASS, Galileo and BeiDou, with real time kinematic (RTK) technology.
 RTK is a technique that uses the receiver’s measurements of the phase of the satellite signal’s carrier wave.
-These measurements combined with corrections from a local or virtual base station allow the receiver to solve carrier ambiguities and provide centimeter level accurate position information to the end user, typically a moving device referred to as the rover.
+These measurements combined with corrections from a local or virtual base station allow the receiver to solve carrier ambiguities and provide centimeter-level accurate position information to the end user, typically a moving device referred to as the rover.

-> However, due to the complexity, size, power, and cost restrictions, existing high precision solutions have been unable to meet the demands of these markets.
+However, due to the complexity, size, power, and cost restrictions, existing high precision solutions have been unable to meet the demands of these markets.

 Building on the success of our NEO-M8P high precision GNSS module series and drawing on our extensive experience in GNSS positioning technologies, including dead reckoning, multi-band, RTK, and GNSS correction services, we created the u-blox F9 platform.
 The platform delivers the next level of scalable GNSS high precision technology, which is paving the path for new navigation applications such as unmanned vehicle navigation, automated driving and various machine automation applications.

 High precision GNSS solutions are made up of several key components:

 GNSS correction data

 HPG solutions enable centimeter to sub-meter accuracy in seconds to minutes, depending on the selection of components, configuration options, and correction data inputs.